Thai court muzzles media as trafficking defense begins

 The alleged involvement of senior military officers in the trade is an incendiary topic given that the ruling junta proudly shows off its anti-corruption credentials.

-“As a matter of basic judicial principles, trials should be public unless there is a very good reason why they’re not,” Sam Zarifi, Asia director for the International Commission of Jurists, told Agence France-Presse.
+“As a matter of basic judicial principles, trials should be public unless there is a very good reason why they’re not,” Sam Zarifi, Asia director for the International Commission of Jurists, told AFP.

 The Thai Navy has sued reporters for investigations that alleged the complicity of their officers in human trafficking.